ASIC Compliance Checklist for Foreign Companies in Australia [2026]

 View our full services and pricing for a transparent breakdown of costs.

-This guide is current as of March 2026.
-ASIC fees and thresholds are subject to change — fee amounts referenced are based on the 2025-26 financial year schedule.
-Always verify current amounts on the ASIC website before lodging.
+This guide was reviewed in June 2026 and shows both the 2025-26 fees and the indexed fees that apply from 1 July 2026.
+ASIC fees are indexed annually; always verify current amounts on the ASIC website before lodging.
 This content is for informational purposes only and does not constitute legal or tax advice.

 Need Help Entering the Australian Market?